 The next logical step is a long descent, which is followed by fairly flat terrain before the racers hit the Speedway circuit for the third and final time.

-The women’s race bypasses much of the exciting detail of the men’s – there’s no Mount Fuji climb and the Mikuni Pass is excluded as well.
+The women’s 137km race bypasses the Mount Fuji climb and the Mikuni Pass is excluded as well.
 This proved to be a highly controversial decision, with many riders voicing their discontent.

 Like the men’s event, riders begin in Japan’s metropolitan area, climbing the Doushi Road and Kagosaka Pass.
-The peloton then descents to the Fuji International Speedway, completing one lap before the finish.
+The peloton then descends to the Fuji International Speedway, completing one lap before the finish.